hasauino/mrYellow/README.md

 ##General Instructions
 ![Alt text](/documentation/figures/back.png?raw=true "mrYellow back")

-1- Do NOT charge while the Raspberry pi (RPi) switch or the motors/speaker switch is ON.
+1. Do NOT charge while the Raspberry pi (RPi) switch or the motors/speaker switch is ON.
 Before charging, shutdown down the RPi and switch it OFF, also switch OFF the motors/speaker power.
 After that you can plug the power cable into one of the charging slots.
 You should see a red light near the right arm shoulder.

-2- Charging requires at least 7 hours.
+1. Charging requires at least 7 hours.

+1. After you shutdown RPi, after the screen goes black, wait 20 sec, and then switch OFF the power (to make sure RPi is completely shutdown).

+1. After switching ON RPi, it will boot and start te following:

+  1. Image sequance: the RPi will change a picture each 10 sec. images are located in "~/mrYellow/pic".

+  2. Python script ("main.py"): main.py is a python script run at boot, it is located in "~/mrYellow/scripts".

 ##Software